 This post was written by Katie Beaver, a student intern working with civilian records.
-It is a follow-up to A few good lawmen and is based on documentation found in "Appointment Files for Judicial Districts, 1853-1905."
+It is a follow-up to A few good lawmen.
 The American South was a particularly tumultuous area after the Civil War and during the occupation of the U.S. Army.
-Slaves became … Continue reading The U.S. Marshal Service and The Supreme Court
+Slaves became freedmen and gained the rights of citizenship per the Constitution. … Continue reading The U.S. Marshal Service and The Supreme Court

 This post was written by Katy Berube, a student intern working in civilian processing.
 It is a follow-up to the post A few good lawmen.
-Documentation for this post can be found in the series "Appointment Files for Judicial Districts, 1853-1905."
-As guns unloaded into British subject and cattle investor, John H. Tunstall, in the … Continue reading Deputy Marshal v.
+As guns unloaded into British subject and cattle investor, John H. Tunstall, in the dusty, remote hills of the New Mexico Territory on February 18, 1878, the grab for power … Continue reading Deputy Marshal v.
 Deputy Marshal

 Today's post is written by Denise Henderson.
 A few months ago, I was asked to locate a record about Pat Garrett, the famous sheriff who killed Billy the Kid in 1881 when cowboys and cattle thieves made the West wild and dangerous and a place in serious need of law enforcement.
 Understanding the index to, … Continue reading A few good lawmen